 Patients can visit the Food Pantry twice a month, Monday through Friday, from 10:00 AM to 4:00 PM.
 On those visits, they will receive up to four days’ worth of food per household.
 Donated by a number of different organizations, the Greater Boston Food Bank provides the majority of the food with 12,000 pounds of food each week, while a garden on the hospital’s rooftop, run by the Boston Natural Area Network, supplies the Food Pantry with fresh produce.

 “We do not prepackage bags of food,” said Hiralall.
 “If they look at the cart and notice they have a lot of one of the food items at their house, they can put it back, allowing us to give that food to another family and prevent waste.”

-In the same year, BMC’s Demonstration Kitchen was built to accompany the Food Pantry, and educate patients about how to cook nutritional meals at home.
+In the same year, BMC’s Teaching Kitchen was built to accompany the Food Pantry, and educate patients about how to cook nutritional meals at home.
 Tracey Burg, a Registered Dietician and nurse, provides tips on how to cook healthy recipes and runs classes for people with diabetic, cardiac, and hypertension issues, as well as pregnant women and those fighting obesity.

 In 2012, Boston Medical Center’s Preventive Food Pantry and Teaching Kitchen was presented with the James V. Varnum National Quality award for their outstanding health care quality improvement initiatives.

 To schedule an appointment with one of our physicians, call 617.414.5951 or visit their webpage to learn more about the Food Pantry and Teaching Kitchen.